• Recipes

 • Leftover mushroom Diane can be cooled and refrigerated, within a covered container, for up to 3 days.

-• I wouldn't recommend freezing as the mushroom texture may be altered during this process, but if you have to freeze I would advice to freeze for up to 1 month.
+• I wouldn't recommend freezing as the mushroom texture may be altered during this process.

 • Leftover mushroom Diane is tasty for lunch the next day, especially served with a wedge of crusty bread and a crispy side salad.

-• Try sprinkling some vegan grated cheese over leftovers and grilling until heated through and cheese melted.
+• A nice idea is to sprinkling some vegan grated cheese over leftovers and grilling until heated through and the cheese melted.

 Nutrition